 Although many investments and improvements have been made over the last decade, the demands for a modernization of the airport were increasing.
 For this reason “Plan Málaga” will provide 900 million Euro until 2010, of which 330 are earmarked for the airport.

-The building activities at Malaga airport are aimed to maximum protection of the environment, the soils, the water quality and the atmosphere.
+The building activities are aimed to maximum protection of the environment, the soils, the water quality and the atmosphere.
 Special precautions have been taken because of the closeness to the river Guadalhorce.

 The Malaga airport counts with an excellent infrastructure and all necessary facilities to make the arrival as easy as possible.
 There are different options of transport, as you can rent a car at Malaga airport (normally the car rentals pick you up right at the airport when providing your flight number) or you can take the train or bus, whose stops are very close to the terminal.
 The access roads to the airport are magnificent and at present, in march 2009, improvement works are making them even better.